garyjob/blog/drafts/2025-12-02-building-an-ai-powered-blog-editor-with-grok-and-google-apps-script.md

 **What Makes It Different**

 Most blog editors feel like word processors.
 This feels like talking to an editor who gets your voice.
 Grok is trained on my writing style—conversational, reflective, sometimes philosophical.
-It suggests categories, helps structure thoughts, and knows when to ask questions versus when to say "Looks done—want to publish?"
+It suggests categories, helps structure thoughts, and knows when to ask questions versus when to say "Looks done—want to publish'"

 The draft system means I can start posts, save them, and come back later.
 Images persist.
 The conversation history is stored client-side, so I can edit my inputs and reshape the conversation.